eclipse-sw360/sw360.website/content/en/docs/Deployment/Containers/Deploy-20-Containers.md

 ### Authentication Methods

-SW360 v20 frontend and backend support three modes of authentication.
+SW360 v20 frontend and backend support multiple authentication methods.
 These are configured primarily using the `NEXT_PUBLIC_SW360_AUTH_PROVIDER` variable in the `config/front-end/.env.frontend` file.